West Coast Walk

 GradingOverall rating is Moderate.
 You do not need to be ultra-fit but certainly able to walk between 12 and 20 km per day and be able to cope with undulating countryside and some hills.
 The route takes you along sandy beaches, seaside paths, along field and tracks and along country roads.See Walking grades for more details about Moderate rating.
 Day 1 – arrival: Day 2 – Moderate: Day 3 – Moderate: Day 4 – Moderate

-Your holiday can be extended or amended to include additional activities.
-The costs of these options are not included in the rate of the standard 4 Day trip but is available on request.
+Your holiday can be extended or amended to include additional activities, for instance hiking in the West Coast National Park during the flower season (August or September).
+The costs of additional options are not included in the rate of the standard 4 Day trip but is available on request.

 When to go